jesica-olivares/mobility_covid/README.md

 ### Modeling
 We try to understand the effect of mobility into new COVID cases, modeling the latest based on mobility factors, considering a time lapse between the mobility data and the COVID cases in order to find the time lapse that maximize the performance of the model

+### Instructions
+To run the code, it is necessary to first run the clean_merge_df.py file in the functions folder to obtain the dataframes that will be used in the analysis.
+After that it is possible to run the descriptive analysis and modeling